dphfox/Fusion/docs/tutorials/tables/forkeys.md

-`ForKeys` is a state object that creates a new table by processing keys from another table.
+`ForKeys` is a state object that processes keys from another table.

-The input table can be a state object, and the output keys can use state objects.
+It supports both constants and state objects.

 ```Lua
 local data = {Red = "foo", Blue = "bar"}